lttr/jira-to-timesheeter/README.md

 ## Features

-It fetches all records for the last 7 days from Clockwork plugin from Jira and tries to idempotently insert them into Timesheeter.
+It fetches all records for the last X days from Clockwork plugin from Jira and tries to idempotently insert them into Timesheeter.